echou024/AI-Customer-Support/README.md

 - Implement RAG so the chatbot responds based on a given knowledge base with Pinecone

 C
-- Deploy web-app to AWS EC2 servers
+- Deploy web-app to AWS EC2 servers (or Netlify if that doesn't work)